genbs/reactive-leds/firmware/README.md

 **Clear all WiFi credentials from a running device.** Send `RESET_WIFI` via UDP (`rleds reset-wifi <ip>`).
 The device clears NVS, reboots, and starts in BLE provisioning mode.

+**`SET_CONFIG` is best-effort, not atomic.** Each field (pin, num_leds, port, hostname) is written to NVS separately.
+If a storage error occurs mid-sequence, the device may boot with a partially updated config.
+Workaround: send `SET_CONFIG` again, or `RESET_WIFI` and re-provision from scratch.

 ## Links

 - [Back to main README](../README.md)